Cross Section Of A Cube

 3. Triangular Cross Sections

 These are obtained when the slicing plane intersects only three faces of the cube.
 The resulting triangle will be an equilateral triangle if the slicing plane is oriented at a specific angle.
-However, many other types of triangles can also be created depending on the angle of the cutting plane.
+That said, many other types of triangles can also be created depending on the angle of the cutting plane.

 • Creating a Triangular Cross Section: Imagine a plane slicing through three adjacent vertices of the cube.
 This creates a triangular cross section.